emma-k-alexandra/WMATA.swift/Sources/MetroGTFStoSQLite/README.md

 You will now have a new SQLite database in this directory called `MetroGTFS.sqlite3` that contains all MetroRail GTFS static data.

+See the [`node-gtfs`][node-gtfs] project for details on each table and indexes.

+## Updating to New GTFS data

+Download the latest MetroRail GTFS data from <https://developer.wmata.com> and run `./create-sqlite.sh` again to create a new database with

 ## Todo

 This project is fairly new and therefore currently has limited capabilities.
 In the future,